coroner4817/coroner4817.github.io/misc/_posts/2020-10-06-low-pass-filter.md

 related_posts: []
 ---

 Life without powerful DSP tools like MATLAB can be very tough, especially for those engineers who need to process real-world data in the production env.
 Digital filtering on continuous data is a very common use case in a lot of User Interface rendering.
-Among all the digital signal processing techniques, the low-pass filter is the most fundamental one and can smooth out noise or unwanted bump in the data sequence.
+Among all the digital signal processing techniques, the low-pass filter is the most fundamental one and can smooth out noise or unwanted jittering in the data sequence.
 This article will discuss designing a C++  Low-pass filter from scratch.

 * toc
 {:toc .large-only}